 This departmental scholarship is supported by the Cliff Mass Weather Research Fund, which is in turn supported by public contributions.

-Applicants must be a major in Atmospheric Sciences at the UW and currently in their freshman, sophomore or junior year (in 2011-12).
+Applicants must be a major in Atmospheric Sciences at the UW and currently in their freshman, sophomore or junior year.

-- Complete the application form.
+- Complete the application form when it opens.
 You will need a UW Net ID to access the application.

 - Submit copies of your UW and other post-secondary transcripts (if you are a transfer student).
 Unofficial transcripts are acceptable provided they are generated by the granting institution.

-Scholarships will be awarded for disbursement beginning in Autumn 2012.
-Announcement of the awards will be made in early March 2012.
-If you have questions about your application or about your eligibility for this award, please contact the academic adviser.
+Scholarships will be awarded for disbursement beginning in Autumn.
+Announcement of the awards will be made in April.
+If you have questions about your application or about your eligibility for this award, please contact the academic advisor.